b23prodtm/acake2php/INSTALL.md

 		.circleci/build.sh

 ### [developers] Update the Docker deployment image
 Rebuild image registry from deployment folder if you make change to the primary.
 E.g. change of Linux distribution.
 Edit the file deployment/images/primary/Dockerfile.template to your needs and perform a build from the a Docker client machine.
 If you make use of [Balena OS base image list](https://www.balena.io/docs/reference/base-images/base-images-ref/) repository you can use blocks to cross build for ARM ```# [ "cross-build-start" ] # [ "cross-build-end" ]``` command lines in the Dockerfile.template files.
-For instance, in a Terminal with Docker installed :
+For instance, in a Terminal with Docker installed, at first dependencies may be built :

-		./deployment/images/build.sh primary betothreeprod/raspberrypi3-php armhf
+    ./deploy.sh armhf --nobuild --build-deps

 To deploy a Raspberry Pi with Docker or Balena Cloud.

-		./deploy.sh armhf
+		./deploy.sh armhf --balena

 ### Requirements
 - Broadband Internet access to the Worldwide Web, to download the packages and container images dependencies from the remote Docker registries.
 - The [VBoxmanager](https://www.virtualbox.org/wiki/Downloads) package.
-- The Docker VM described with the Dockerfile. >:whale: [Get Started](https://docs.docker.com/machine/get-started/) application.
+- The Docker CE described with the Dockerfile. >:whale: [Get Started](https://docs.docker.com/machine/get-started/) application.
 - The CircleCI Client installed in ```$PATH```.
 [CLI Configuration](https://circleci.com/docs/2.0/local-cli/#section=configuration) shell command line :

 		curl -fLSs https://circle.ci/cli | bash